sliu750/CS4440-Team-Project/README.md

 # Analysis and Visualization of Workplace Injuries

-This project aims to analyze and visualize workplace injury trends over the years to provide insights into job and industry-related risks.
+This project analyzes and visualizes workplace injury trends over the years to provide insights into job and industry-related risks.
 Our goal is to support professionals in the safety industry, such as health and safety administrators and safety equipment manufacturers, as well as everyday people considering career choices.

 **Data Sourcing and Preprocessing**: